Science Fellows Program Faculty-Student Summer Grants

 The Bates Science Fellows Program

 In 2014-15, the college launched the Bates Science Fellows program to support incoming first-years in science; John Smedley directs the program and teaches its two half-credit courses for first-years.
 Karen Palin launched a new Science Fellows course sequence for sophomores in 2018-19.
 The program encourages retention and success in STEM fields among students from groups traditionally underrepresented in the sciences, including African American, Hispanic/Latino, Native Alaskan, Native American, Native Pacific Islander, and first-generation to college students as well as students from under-resourced high schools in Maine.
 Students are selected for the program through recruitment and application, and are chosen based on their interest in and aptitude for STEM.

 Providing Research Opportunities for Science Fellows

 National research and data from Bates students tells us that providing early-career students from underrepresented groups with a research opportunity in which they work collaboratively with faculty mentors is one of the most powerful tools we have in retaining strong students in STEM fields.

 Summer Bates Science Fellows Program Faculty-Student Grants

-The Science Fellows Program has funding for up to three research grants to faculty who bring one or two of the Science Fellows into their research group.
+The Science Fellows Program has funding for up to four research grants to faculty who bring one or two of the Science Fellows into their research group.
 The research may be in biochemistry, biology, chemistry, digital and computational studies, environmental science, geology, mathematics, neuroscience, or physics.

 This grant is intended to give Science Fellows, especially current first-years and sophomores with little or no research experience, a solid introduction to STEM research.
 Faculty mentors should provide ethics and lab/field training, and work one-on-one with the Science Fellow on research goals, methodologies, and analysis.
 Upperclass students in the lab should be engaged as mentors as well.